SethMMorton/input_reader/docs/source/InputReader.rst

 |InputReader| will assign a default value to it.
 By default this is
 |None|.
 This is useful because one can check that the key appeared
 in the input file with ``if inp.key is not None``.
-However, it may be desireable to have a different default value, such as |False|, :obj:`0`, or :obj:`''`.
+However, it may be desirable to have a different default value, such as |False|, :obj:`0`, or :obj:`''`.
 To change the default value, use:

 .. testcode::

     reader = InputReader(default=False)

-Alternatively, you can request that keys not appearring in the input file be ommited from the |Namespace|.
-This would raise a :exc:`AttributeError` when trying to access a non-existant key, or you can check that the key exists with ``if key in inp``.
+Alternatively, you can request that keys not appearing in the input file be omitted from the |Namespace|.
+This would raise a :exc:`AttributeError` when trying to access a non-existent key, or you can check that the key exists with ``if key in inp``.
 To do this, use:

 .. testcode::